Skip to content

 Aspect Ratio and Resolution

 When you stretch a 4:3 image, the grain of the film gets bigger.
 It’s just like blowing up a photo to hang on your wall, you’ll start to see pixels.
 So unless you’re okay with distortion, you need to increase resolution to make up for the broader ratio.
-The switch to digital media and HD TVs mostly solved this problem in the late 1980’s.
+The switch to digital media and HD mostly solved this problem in the late 1980’s.

 Starting around 1997, television transitioned from the 4:3 NTSC standard to a new 16:9 high resolution ATSC standard.
 The last NTSC transmitters shut down in 2018.